replayio/action-playwright/README.md

           # This is useful for open source projects that want to collaborate
           # with external users.
           public: true
+          # When set, includes this text in the comment added to the related
+          # pull request.
+          source: End to end playwright tests
           # When set, the action will comment on the PR with links to
           # replays of any failed tests.
           issue-number: ${{ github.event.pull_request.number }}